Northern Trust Corp at Credit Suisse Financial Services Forum Tr

 Susan Roth Katzke - CrÃ©dit Suisse AG - Research Division - MD & Senior Analyst

-Okay.
-So we're going to get started with our afternoon sessions now.
-Next up, we have Northern Trust.
-We are joined this afternoon by Northern Trust's CFO, Biff Bowman; and Shundrawn Thomas, President of Northern Trust Asset Management.
-So we're going to run this again as a fireside chat.
-I'm going to start with the Asset Management focused questions.
-We're going to dig into that business a little bit, and then move to the broader bank, discussing growth, capital requirements, operating margins.
-And so best to get started, and we will leave time for questions at the end.

-So Shundrawn, what are your views of the prevailing industry trends within Asset Management, and then let's talk about Northern Trust's positioning in this business?
+So next up, we're going to -- we have Northern Trust here for a fireside chat.
+I'm very pleased to have with us Jason Tyler.
+The bank's still -- I would call him still relatively new.

-Shundrawn Antwarn Thomas - Northern Trust Corporation - Executive VP & President of Asset Management
+Jason Jerrome Tyler - Northern Trust Corporation - CFO & Executive VP

-Sure.
-So if I were to focus on the key trends and I tend to prefer to focus on the secular trends.
-Number one,

 Northern Trust Corp at Credit Suisse Financial Services Forum Transcript